h-nabata/PES/practice/Optimizetion_on_PES.md

 Next, let's implement Newton's method.
 The concept of optimizetion by using Newton's method is explained in [this wiki page "Newton's method in optimization"](https://en.wikipedia.org/wiki/Newton%27s_method_in_optimization).

 Firstly, you should determine the initial coordinates.
-In Newton's method, coordinates are update by using the gradient vector and the hessian matrix, so it does not require step size.
+In Newton's method, coordinates are updated by using the gradient vector and the hessian matrix, so it does not require step size.

 ```py
 ### 初期設定